jcastelli/joecastelliblog/_posts/2014-07-02-which-cms-is-best.markdown

 It's the add-ons that turn me off.
 Even glancing at its marketplace of add-ons now, I'm seeing open source software repackaged for concrete and being sold for $50.
 I'm not wiring it up to try, so there may be serious added value that's worth the money, but this is a far cry from what I'm accustomed to.

 ## [Joomla!][joomla]
 Joomla! is another big one.
 I'll admit, it's been a long while since I've worked with it.
 It's always felt a little dirty to me.
-Drupal's documentation is great, save for the occasional unfinished page.
+Drupal's documentation is great (or maybe I've gotten used to it), save for the occasional unfinished page.
 The WordPress documentation has always been legendary.
 Joomla!'s has always been fragmented and underwhelming when I've looked for it.
 That's bad.

 One bonus I gather from Joomla! is it's supposed to be pretty flexible, but I've never tried using it that way, and can't speak to its APIs and such.

 I'd love to have a conversation with a Joomla! expert who could explain what he sees in it, but as it stands I can't recommend Joomla! over Drupal or WordPress.
 That may be entirely because of my lack of experience with the CMS, so don't take my word for it.

 ## [Microsoft Sharepoint][shit]
-Just typing Sharepoint makes me want to puke.
+Sharepoint kinda makes me want to puke.
 I haven't had to do much with it, but what I did have to do was a bad experience.
-It's always seemed like a confused product, but it looks like it's improved a bit.
+It's always seemed like a confused product, but that was with a pretty ancient version.
+It looks like it's improved a bit.

-I'm not a Microsoft dev these days, so if you are, Sharepoint may be awesome for you.
-It may be the best option if you're building for a company that's already deep into Microsoft products and you need to integrate.
+I don't do much Microsoft dev these days, so if you or your team does, Sharepoint may be exactly what you want.
+It's an especially great option if you're building for a company that's already deep into Microsoft products and you need to integrate.
 But this is definitely not the platform you'd choose for a blog...

+[joe-cms]: /shopping-for-a-cms-you-might-be-getting-duped "Click here to see my older post about CMS decisions"
 [drupal]: https://www.drupal.org/ "Learn more about Drupal"
 [wp]: http://wordpress.org/ "Learn more about WordPress"
 [jekyll]: http://jekyllrb.com/ "Learn more about Jekyll"